bytedance/terarkdb/README.md

 # What is TerarkDB
-TerarkDB is a better RocksDB replacement in terms of tail latency and write throughput, compression etc. In most cases you can migirate your existing RocksDB instance to TerarkDB without any drawbacks.
+TerarkDB is a RocksDB replacement with optimized tail latency, throughput and compression etc. In most cases you can migirate your existing RocksDB instance to TerarkDB without any drawbacks.

 **NOTES**
-- TerarkDB was only tested under Linux platform
+- TerarkDB was only tested under Linux platform.
-- Existing data can be migirated from RocksDB directly to TerarkDB, but cannot the other way around
+- Existing data can be migirated from RocksDB directly to TerarkDB, but cannot migrate back to RocksDB.
+- TerarkDB was forked from RocksDB v5.18.3.

 # 1. Build TerarkDB